XHAL9000/Optimisation-algorithms-sgd/README.md

 # RMSprop :

-RMSprop is an unpublished, adaptive learning rate method proposed by Geoff Hinton Geoff Hinton suggests βt to be set to 0.9, while a good default value for the learning rate η is 0.001.
+RMSprop is an unpublished, adaptive learning rate method proposed by Geoff Hinton , he suggests βt to be set to 0.9, while a good default value for the learning rate η is 0.001.

 # RMSprop with optimal βt and learning rate η using newton's algorithm  :
 =>While Geof Hinton suggests βt to be set to 0.9 however in the experiments the constant